Kingdavidono/top_uk_youtubers_2024/README.md

 ### Notes

-For this analysis, we'll prioritize analysing the metrics that are important in generating the expected ROI for our marketing client, which are the YouTube channels wuth the most
+For this analysis, we'll prioritize analysing the metrics that are important in generating the expected ROI for our marketing client, which are the YouTube channels with the most

 - subscribers
 - total views